waggle-sensor/node-platforms/nvidia_jetson/README.md

-# NVIDIA Nano Node Platform
+# NVIDIA Jetson Node Platform

-Contains set up instructions and an `ansible` playbook for the NVIDIA Nano Node Platform.
+Contains set-up instructions and an `ansible` playbook for the NVIDIA Jetson Node Platform.

 This project is a work in progress, so our development notes and To-Do list can be found [here](./TODO.md).